Mission, Vision and History

 - An organization that actively creates intentional, safe, and vibrant queer space wherever we go, in whatever we do, and wherever we live.

-Our youth programs, groups, and queer youth space (unless otherwise stated) are for young LGBTQ (or queer) people, ages 22 and under.
+Our youth programs, groups, and queer youth space (unless otherwise stated) are for young queer people, ages 22 and under.
 Our education & outreach work is for all ages and ranges from work in schools to local non-profit agencies.
 Learn more about our programs here and our education work here.